 This is a best prospect industry for this country.
 Includes a market overview and trade data.

 Recent liberalization of the telecom sector has made telecommunications one of Pakistan’s most promising sectors.
-Today, four cellular companies are operating in the country with a customer base approaching 182 million subscribers compared to 167 million last year, showing a growth of 8.6 percent.
+Today, four cellular companies are operating in the country with a customer base approaching 188 million subscribers compared to 182 million last year.
 The private sector is now actively involved in the expansion and development of telecommunication services.
-It provides cellular telephone services, card payphone, internet/broadband services, and, with the privatization of Pakistan Telecommunication Company Limited (PTCL), it also provides fixed line telephone services.
+It provides cellular telephone services, card payphone, internet/broadband services, and, with the privatization of Pakistan Telecommunication Company Limited (PTCL), it also provides fixed-line telephone services.

-Pakistan’s telecom sector has enormous growth potential.
-A major development in the sector was the auction of the 3G/4G license by the Government of Pakistan.
-All cellular operators participated in the auction and 3G licenses were awarded to Mobilink, Ufone, and Telenor and the 3G/4G license was awarded to Zong.
-Later, all existing cellular operators got the 4G license in Pakistan.
-In addition to this, Government has unveiled 5G roadmap incorporating the testing of 5G technology and allied services during the FY21.
-With telecom operators rolling out 3G/4G services, the number broadband subscribers have grown quickly and stands at 100 million.
-This surge has created a huge demand for smartphones, which is the top selling category across all major e-commerce platforms.
+Seeing the growth potential, the Government has unveiled 5G roadmap incorporating the testing of 5G technology and allied services during FY21.
+With telecom operators rolling out 3G/4G services, the number of broadband subscribers have grown quickly and stood at 110 million.
+This surge has created a huge demand for smartphones, which is the top-selling category across all major e-commerce platforms.

-Pakistan’s telecommunications infrastructure includes: Microwave radio relay, coaxial cable, fiber-optic cable, cellular, and satellite networks.
+Pakistan’s telecommunications infrastructure includes Microwave radio relays, coaxial cable, fiber-optic cable, cellular, and satellite networks.
 International links include landing points for the SEA-ME-WE-3 and SEA-ME-WE-4 submarine cable systems that provide links to Asia, the Middle East, and Europe; as well as the recently completed fiber-optic land cable from China to the city of Rawalpindi.
 About 44,000 cell sites cover the longitude and latitude of Pakistan.

-At the end of FY20, Pakistan’s total teledensity increased to 89 percent, registering a growth of 7.3 percent over the previous year.
-Cellular mobile segment was the main contributor towards overall growth in teledensity.
+At the end of FY21, Pakistan’s total tele-density increased to 87 percent.
+The cellular mobile segment was the main contributor toward overall growth in the density.

 - Telecom switches